Magazine, Molecules

 Advanced Glycation Endproducts (AGE)

-Let's take a look at our favorite sweetener and valuable energy supplier, sugar.
-As is generally known, too much of it is unhealthy.
-Among other things, this is due to the fact that glucose is sticky.
-Both in the form of a lollipop and in its molecular structure.
-Glucose sticks to pretty much everything it comes in contact with in the body.
-From proteins to fats to DNA.
-When it sticks, it creates distorted, harmful molecules that have lost their original function.
+Glucose sticks to pretty much everything it comes into contact with in the body.
+From proteins and fats to DNA.
+When glucose sticks, it creates distorted, harmful molecules that have lost their original function.
 In technical jargon, these molecules are called 'Advanced Glycation Endproducts' or AGE for short.
 This loss of activity is particularly problematic for proteins and has a negative impact on all aspects of cellular life.

 Glucose glues proteins together and thus causes the formation of AGEs.

-What sounds quite theoretical at first can also be illustrated a little more clearly: the most important proteins that ensure the structural integrity of our tissue include collagen and elastin.
-You can imagine the two molecules as a piece of fabric with fibres woven into it.
-As a fabric coat, the proteins form an essential part of our skin, bones and the wall of blood vessels.
-There, they adapt to natural conditions and provide strength with simultaneous flexibility.
-Sounds paradoxical, but it is indispensable in a healthy body.
+What sounds quite theoretical at first can also be illustrated a little more clearly: collagen and elastin are among the most important proteins that ensure the structural integrity of our tissue.
+You can imagine the two molecules as a piece of fabric with interwoven fibers.

-In studies, carnosine was found to block about a dozen intermediate steps in the formation of AGEs.
-While study after study confirmed this ability, there is even evidence that the proteins that have already been damaged and thus put out of action can be rescued.
-The formation of the waste products, originally thought to be irreversible, is apparently reversible after all.
-So, from the point of view of our collagen connective tissue, we can actually turn back the clock!
-However, in order to understand the mechanisms behind this effect more precisely, some experiments still need to be carried out.
+The formation of waste products, which was originally assumed to be irreversible, appears to be reversible after all.
+So from the point of view of our collagenous connective tissue, we can actually turn back the clock!
+However, in order to understand the mechanisms behind this effect in more detail, some experiments still need to be carried out.

 Carnosine MoleQlar